 make rh-srpm to

-configuration option documentation for the full list of available options.
+Check out the configuration option documentation for the full list of

-If you are not a project member, you are considered an external contributor.
+If you are not a member of a CKI-enabled project, but submit merge requests to one, you are considered an external contributor.
 In this case, a bot will leave a comment explaining which project membership is required to be considered a trusted contributor.

 Limited testing pipeline